-Hussein Hassan, AKA oldyungmayn, is a Palestinian-Egyptian DJ from Dubai.
+Hussein Hassan, AKA oldyungmayn, is an Egyptian DJ from Dubai.
 With its emerging epicentre in alternative and youth-dominated music, Hussein is just one of the trailblazing musicians bringing excitement to one of the UAE’s most attractive cities.
 As shown by the growing popularity of urban festival Sole DXB since its establishment in 2011, youth culture in Dubai is becoming self-defined, opening up a market for young creatives which has not yet been capitalised upon by tradition or the hyper-luxury market.
 The same can be said for music, where warehouse spaces are being taken over by young people, with the ability to practise a creative freedom which a few years ago was largely a fantasy for Emirati millennials.

 This emerging freedom is perhaps most manifest in the placing of Dubai on the regional music platform.
 Oldyungmayn’s music is testament to that, hosting parties from Dubai to Amman with fellow Dubai-based emerging musicians Karrouhat and Seki Supervillain.
 Distinct from more international Dubai-based musicians such as Nigerian-born rapper Santi and Reggaeton master Gaby, oldyungmayn and cohort are re-defining what it means to be an Arab musician, through an electronic medium.
 “You might think its a techno party,” comments Hassan, “but then I'd play some Egyptian wedding music - a.k.a shaebi music - and give you the whole other vibe”